Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Simple Applications

 \subsection{The Robinson--Trautman metrics}

 The algebraically-special type~II Robinson--Trautman (RT) metrics are expressed in conventional RT coordinates, ($\tau, r, \zeta, \overline{\zeta}$), $\tau$ now real, by~\cite{RobinsonTrautman}

 with

-The unknowns are the Weyl component $\psi_{2}^{0}$, (closely related to the Bondi mass), which is a function only of (real) $\tau$ and the variable, $V(\tau ,\zeta, \overline{\zeta})$, both of which satisfy the RT equation.
-(See below.)
+The unknowns are the Weyl component $\psi_{2}^{0}$ (closely related to the Bondi mass), which is a function only of (real) $\tau$ and the variable, $V(\tau, \zeta, \overline{\zeta})$, both of which are variables in the RT equation (see below).
 There remains the freedom

-which often is chosen so that $\,\psi_{2}^{0}(\tau)=$ constant.
+which often is chosen so that $\psi_{2}^{0}(\tau)$~=~constant.
 However, we make a different choice.
 In the spherical harmonic expansion of $V$,

 the $\tau$ is chosen by normalizing the four-vector, $v^{a}$, to one, i.e., $v^{a}v_{a}=1$.
 The final field equation, the RT equation, is